-The biblical metaphor of breathing is quite profound.
-The Bible frequently refers to God’s breath in the New and Old Testaments.
+The biblical symbolism and significance of breathing are quite profound.
+In fact, the Bible frequently refers to God’s breath in the New and Old Testaments.
 The breath of God sustains and uplifts us throughout these trying times.
 Therefore, recognizing where God moves in our lives is made easier by understanding the breath of God.

 What Do We Know About The Breath Of God?